ssesselmann/labjack-dash/README.md

 This project is a dashboard for the Labjack U3 written in Python for Linux.

-The program allows the user to monitor, control and record 4 analogue inputs, one counter channel and two analogue outputs.
+The program allows the user to monitor, control and record 4 analogue inputs, two analogue outputs and one digital counter channel.

-The run time data is saves to an sqlite database and can later be exported to a csv file if required.
+The run time data is saved to an sqlite database and can be exported to a csv file if required.

 The program was written for an amateur fusion experiment but can easily be